-I’m still up to my eyeballs in boxes from our recent move.
+I’m still up to my eyeballs in cardboard boxes from our recent move.
 Will it ever end???

 First, use a sharp knife (be careful!) to cut the top off the pumpkin.
 The size of your mum (or other plant) should determine how wide you want the opening to be, but I wouldn’t cut more than 1/3 of the pumpkin off, for stability’s sake.
 Don’t worry if the top edge isn’t even; it won’t really show with the plant in the pumpkin.

-Then I took it outside, planted the mum in it, and poof!
+Then I took the pumpkin outside, planted the gorgeous mum in it, and poof!
 Instant pumpkin planter:

-I then did the same thing for the second pumpkin:
+I then did the same thing for the second decorated pumpkin:

 Here’s what I love about this project: